 Disney World is Expensive

 While staying on property is more affordable, it’s not cheap by ANY means.
-Our trip cost about $1,000/day and we could do Disneyland for a whole LOT less than that.
+Our trip cost about $1,000/day and we can do Disneyland for a whole LOT less than that.

 Here is our breakdown: